Rockies beat Dodgers 4-2 to end 12-game skid in LA

 The NL West champion Dodgers were left sitting on 99 wins while trying to join Houston and the New York Yankees as the major leagues’ third 100-game winner for the third straight season.

-Kyle Freeland started the game for the Rockies after earlier being reinstated from the injured list, where he’d been with a groin strain.
+Kyle Freeland made his first start since Aug.
+20 for the Rockies after earlier being reinstated from the injured list, where he’d been with a groin strain.
 The left-hander gave up three hits and struck out one in two innings.

+”Felt great being able to get a couple innings in and have success,” Freeland said. ”I knew I had to get comfortable as quickly as I could.
+Didn’t feel anything different after being down a month.”

 Freeland then turned it over to originally scheduled starter Chi Chi Gonzalez.